 So now you have an idea how to improve your emotional self awareness and how this can impact your relationships.
-You also know about the power of labelling the emotions and being specific with emotional vocabulary.
+You also know about the power of naming the emotions and being specific.
 Was that a blast?

-Get ready to go deep as I introduce you to The Wheel of Emotions in Module 4 of your Emotions Master Class for Men.
+Get ready to go even deeper as I invite you to give Robert Plutchiks Wheel of Emotions a spin in Module 4 of your emotions masterclass for men!

 Hope you found your visit to the Relationship Breakthrough Coach of value today.
 Did you find what you are looking for?

 I am adding new content all the time but if you have any idea's or topics you would really love to see here, get in touch and let me know.

 In the meantime here are more great pages dedicated to transforming your relationship breakdown or break up into a breakthrough: